mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 2. The Kubelet must remember which configuration was bad, so it doesn't roll forward to that configuration again.
 3. The Kubelet must report that it rolled back to LKG due to the *belief* that it had a bad configuration.

-Regarding (2), when the Kubelet detects a bad configuration, it will add an entry to a file, `{node-config-dir}/.bad-configs.json`, mapping the namespace and name of the `ConfigMap` to the time at which it was determined to be a bad config and the reason it was marked bad.
+Regarding (2), when the Kubelet detects a bad configuration, it will add an entry to a  "bad configs" file in the `dynamic-config-dir`, mapping the namespace and name of the `ConfigMap` to the time at which it was determined to be a bad config and the reason it was marked bad.
 The Kubelet will not roll forward to any of these configurations again unless their entries are removed from this file.
 For example, the contents of this file might look like (shown here with a `reason` matching what would be reported in a `NodeCondition`:
 ```
 {
   "{uid}": {